 |

 “Practice gratitude” is one of those platitudes that seems like it belongs in script on a wall next to Live, Laugh, Love.
-And while it may sound a bit “hippie” and spiritual, this valuable practice is strongly encouraged by most therapists and counselors.
-In particular, individuals are urged to practice gratitude in recovery.
+And while it may sound a bit “hippie” and spiritual, learning how to practice gratitude is strongly encouraged by most therapists and counselors.
+In fact, one study revealed that nurses who practiced gratitude were 9% less likely to die over the next 4 years.

 Defining the Act of Practicing Gratitude

 A feeling of gratitude is similar to a sense of solid appreciation.
-When you practice gratitude, you make a conscious effort to recognize the things, people, and actions in your life you should be thankful for.
-These are the things — big or small — that make you feel lucky and have helped guide you in the right direction.
+When you practice gratitude, you make a conscious effort to recognize the things, people and actions in your life you should be thankful for.
+These are the things — big or small — that make you feel lucky and help guide you in the right direction.

 Practicing gratitude is one of the most popular early recovery topics.
 It may be there under different names — for example, AA daily reflections.
 Recovery is a lifelong journey and can come with many challenges.
 Finding things to be grateful for in recovery helps an individual keep their mind in a positive place.
 Rather than focusing on mistakes from the past or future challenges, it lets a person acknowledge the good they’ve accomplished so far.

-Now that you know what practicing gratitude is and how it can help you, here are five easy ways to incorporate it into your recovery journey.
+Now that you know what practicing gratitude is and how it can help you, here are eight easy ways to incorporate it into your recovery journey.

 1. Embrace a New Perspective

-It can be hard to feel grateful every day, especially as you’re going through all the ups and downs of recovery.
-But a lot about practicing gratitude is focusing on your perspective.
+It can be difficult to feel grateful every day, especially as you’re going through all the ups and downs of recovery.
+But practicing daily gratitude means focusing on your perspective.
 You need to be realistic in recognizing that sometimes you’ll have bad days.
-It might be a little harder to find the thing to be grateful for on those days, but you can find it.
+It might be a little more difficult to find the thing to be grateful for on those days, but you can find it.

 It doesn’t have to be a grandiose feeling of appreciation every day.
 You can simply feel grateful that you made it through or that you didn’t take your bad day out on anyone else.

-As you practice gratitude in recovery, it’s also important to remember the bad times.
+As you learn how to practice gratitude in recovery, it’s also important to remember the bad times.
 Even if today wasn’t your best, have perspective on how far you’ve come.
 Your progress is an achievement, and you can only appreciate the good when you acknowledge the bad.

 2. Have a Gratitude Routine

-When you first start practicing gratitude, it’ll take some time to make it a regular habit.
-But there are proactive steps you can take to make it a seamless part of your life as quickly as possible.
+When you first start your gratitude practice, it takes some time to make it a regular habit.
+But you can take proactive steps to make it a seamless part of your life as quickly as possible.
 You can focus on building a gratitude routine in your day.
 You might write in a gratitude journal or have an alarm go off periodically as a reminder to stop and reflect.

 Whatever method you choose, try to set yourself up for success by being realistic.
-If you’re not a morning person, writing in a gratitude journal first thing is unlikely.
-Set up your routine to fit comfortably in your life so you can keep up this new habit long-term.
+If you’re not a morning person, don’t schedule writing in a gratitude journal first thing.
+Set up your routine to fit comfortably into your life so you can keep up this new habit long-term.

 3. Focus on Language